 “A Braindate is a knowledge sharing conversation that participants can have one-on-one or in a group, on a topic of their choice.”

 Getting to know people at events can be difficult: time is limited, and traditional networking can feel overwhelming at times.
-Braindate gives you an efficient platform to explore and share specific knowledge and experiences, so that you can have more authentic conversations with new people who share common interests.
+Braindate gives you an efficient platform to explore and share specific knowledge and experiences—not sales pitches—so that you can have more authentic conversations with people who share common interests.
 It gives you direct access to the collective genius of your fellow participants!

 What is a one-on-one Braindate?